audiohacked/git-clang-format/README.md

 Check now that you can run `clang-format`.
 If it is not available with this name, try appending the verion number, for instance `clang-format-3.7`.

+> **Important:** if you have version higher or equal to 3.9, you will need to uncomment `SortIncludes: false` in the `.clang-format` file.
+Otherwise, the formatting will be inconsistant with other members of the team.

 ### Integrate clang-format in git
 In your shell's configuration file, add the current repository to the path.